HCL-TECH-SOFTWARE/digital-experience/docs/manage_content/wcm_authoring/authoring_portlet/auth_portlet_settings/wcm_config_authoringportlet_richtext.md

 -   **Enhanced Editor**

     Select this option to use the TinyMCE editor.
-Browser pop-up windows must be enabled to use this editor.
+Browser pop-up windows must be enabled.
 TinyMCE spellcheck requires the TinyMCEServices application, which is not started by default.

-    ***Enabling Spelling Services for TinyMCE (Enhanced Editor)***
+    ## Enable spelling services for TinyMCE (Enhanced Editor)

-    To enable the spell check functionality in TinyMCE, the TinyMCEServices application must be started on the server.
+To enable spell check functionality in TinyMCE, start the **TinyMCEServices** application on the server.

 1. Log in to the **IBM WebSphere Integrated Solutions Console** as an administrator.
 2. Go to **Applications** > **Application Types** > **WebSphere enterprise applications**.
 3. Find **TinyMCEServices** and select the checkbox for the application.
-    4. Click **Start**
+4. Click **Start**.
-    5. A success message should be shown once the application is started.
+5. Verify that a success message appears indicating that the application started successfully.
-    6. Find **TinyMCEServices** again and click the name link for the application.
+6. Locate **TinyMCEServices** again and click the application name.
-    7. Under **Detail Properties** click **Target specific application status**.
+7. Under **Detail Properties**, click **Target specific application status**.
-    8. Select the checkbox by **WebSphere_Portal** and then click **Enable Auto Start**.
+8. Select the checkbox for **WebSphere_Portal**, and then click **Enable Auto Start**.
 9. Click **Save** at the top of the console messages.
-    10. The **Auto Start** column should now be set to Yes.
+10. Verify that the Auto Start column is set to Yes.

 -   **Custom**